LibraryCarpentry/lc-open-refine/episodes/13-looking-up-data.md

 To retrieve data from an external source, use the drop down menu at any column heading and select ‘Edit column->Add column by fetching URLs’.

 This will prompt you for a GREL expression to create a URL.
 Usually this would be a URL that uses existing values in your data to build a query.
-When the query runs OpenRefine will request each URL (for each line) and retrieve whatever data is returned (this may often be structured data, but could be simply HTML).
+When the query runs OpenRefine will request each URL (for each line) and retrieve whatever data is returned (this may often be structured data, but could be HTML).

 The data retrieved will be stored in a cell in the new column that has been added to the project.
 You can then use OpenRefine transformations to extract relevant information from the data that has been retrieved.
 Two specific OpenRefine functions used for this are: